AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Units_of_Measure.md

 uid: DataViewsUnitsOfMeasure
 ---

-# Display units of measure (coming soon)
+# Display units of measure

-*Note: This topic covers features that are not yet generally available.
-If you are interested in trialing these pre-release features, contact your account team for more details.*

 Data views can be configured to show the units of measure (Uom) from the underlying data source.
 This topic describes how to see the effective units of measure within a resolved data view, as well as the different options to include them in the data set itself.